 How can Hanson Search help?

-If you are looking for the best talent in PR and communications, industry insights, or careers advice, please don’t hesitate to contact me via LinkedIn below or on firstname.lastname@example.org a confidential discussion.
+If you are looking for the best talent in PR and communications, industry insights, or careers advice, please don’t hesitate to get in touch via the form below for a confidential discussion.